-The potential $\varphi$ is a solution of the previous Poisson equation with source term $\mu - \nu$.
-The potential $\varphi$ can be written, up to a positive constant $\varphi = - G \star (\mu - \nu)$, giving an example of non-linear non-local interactions.
-Non-local interaction energy systems associated with a radial kernel $W(x) = w(\|x\|)$ are solutions of
+The potential $\varphi$ is a solution to the Poisson equation with source term $\mu - \nu$.
+The potential $\varphi$ can be expressed, up to a positive constant, as $\varphi = - G \star (\mu - \nu)$, giving an example of non-linear non-local interactions.
+Non-local interaction energy systems associated with a radial kernel $W(x) = w(\|x\|)$ are solutions to the equation: